Red de Expresos Regionales: History

-The first stage of the project will take four years to complete and consists of building the Obelisco station and the North-South tunnels from Retiro railway station to Constitución railway station, integrating the Mitre Line, Roca Line and San Martín Line.
-The second stage will take a further two years and will see the building of the East-West tunnels connecting Once railway station to the central station and the building of the Correo Central station, integrating the Sarmiento Line into the network.
+The first stage of the project will take four years to complete and consists of building the Obelisco station and the north–south tunnels from Retiro railway station to Constitución railway station, integrating the Mitre Line, Roca Line and San Martín Line.
+The second stage will take a further two years and will see the building of the east–west tunnels connecting Once railway station to the central station and the building of the Correo Central station, integrating the Sarmiento Line into the network.
 The final stage will take a further two years and will extend the Belgrano Sur Line to Constitución from its existing terminal using viaducts (a project already under way independently of RER) then build a new tunnel between Constitución and Retiro connecting the two metre gauge railways after they are electrified.

 Perhaps the most notable omission from the project is the inclusion of the Urquiza Line whose terminal as at Federico Lacroze railway station in the West of the city.
 The line is distinctive from the other lines due to its standard gauge configuration since it was originally intended to be part of Line B of the Buenos Aires Underground.
 Urquiza Line trains without any modification could use the access tunnel at the Federico Lacroze underground station and travel through the line's tunnels to Carlos Pellegrini station which is where Line B would combine with RER regardless of the inclusion of the Urquiza line.

 Challenges

-The main challenges to the implementation of the RER network are found in the differing track gauges and state of electrification found in the different lines in Greater Buenos Aires:
+The main challenges to the implementation of the RER network were found in the differing track gauges and state of electrification found in the different lines in Greater Buenos Aires: